 Of these, the Bifidobacteria are the most important for stopping new fat deposits in the liver.
 However, it is the combination of all eight that has been shown in clinical trials to prevent fibrosis, the next step in liver disease after fatty liver.

 Furthermore, these eight probiotic bacteria used together have been tested in clinical trials involving children and adults with proven fatty liver disease.
 The combination improves insulin sensitivity and inflammation.
 In addition, it amplifies the effects of statin drugs and metformin.

+A clinical trial In Iran even found that taking probiotics with the prebiotics that feed them (mostly plant fiber) increased production of the body’s satiety hormone, leptin, reducing hunger.
 And although probiotics alone won’t reverse fatty liver disease—diet is required to accomplish that—they can make dieting easier, as we will discuss below.

 What About Other Supplements?

 Which natural supplements can help you prevent or reverse fatty liver disease?
 Some researchers believe that a vitamin D level below 75 nmol/L, which is to say, just about everyone’s vitamin D levels in the United States, encourages the progression of fatty liver disease to NASH, fibrosis, and cirrhosis.